wh0th3h3llam1/NetMan/README.md

 # NetMan

 NetMan stands for Network Manager.
-It is a program implemented in Python for managing Network for Linux Systems.
+It is a program implemented in Bash & Python for managing Network for Linux Systems.

 ## Installation